CSIS-iLab/AMTImaps/README.md

 # About this map
-This map has been rebuilt[new iteration](https://github.com/CSIS-iLab/amti-viz/tree/master/claims-map).
+This map has been rebuilt ([new iteration](https://github.com/CSIS-iLab/amti-viz/tree/master/claims-map)).

 # How this map works